mebeim/aoc/2019/README.md

-We could optimize this a little bit further by pre-calculating `range(3)` and turing it into a tuple to use each time, but we are not going for this level of optimization here, just a reasonably good and cool loking solution.
+We could optimize this a little bit further by pre-calculating `range(3)` and turing it into a tuple to use each time, but we are not going for this level of optimization here, just a reasonably good and cool looking solution.

 Anyway, now we only need to calculate the total energy as described in the problem statement, and we get the answer.
 The classic [`map()`][py-builtin-map]